When Does the State Get Involved in Child Support Cases?

 Two important issues should be noted by every parent.
 First is that the government office that provides assistance is not a resource for a custody or visitation dispute.
 For that, parties will have to hire private counsel or represent themselves.
 Second is that even though one of the parents may have been the first one to apply for assistance through the state office, the state attorney does not represent either one of the parties.
 The state attorney represents the state and its interests, which may or may not be aligned with the desires of one of the parties.

-If you are facing a child support case, we can help you.
+a child support case, we can help you.
 Call us today at (732) 529-6937 to talk about your child support issues and how we can help you with your case.
-Please also check out our YouTube channel for other FAQs about divorce topics like this one.
+Please also check out our for other FAQs about divorce topics like this one.